markonikovic/globalBondTraining/README.md

       1. Lincoln Navigator
       1. Ford Expedition
       1. Cadillac Escalade(premium)
-  1. **sprinter van**:
+  1. **van**:
     - has forward facing seats  - standard 13 passengers / 12 bags.
 There are custom sprinters for custom trips so capacity might vary.
     - *models*:
       1. Mercedes Sprinter
       1. Ford Transit.
     - Note: There is a sprinter limo, looks the same, but instead of forward facing seats has a different/limo seats.
-  1. mini-coach: 18-26 passengers / 18-26 luggage capacity
+  1. *mini-coach*: 18-26 passengers / 18-26 luggage capacity
+  1. *coach bus*: 54-56 / 50 luggage capacity.
+  1. *stretch limo*: 7/10 depends on the limo.

 - When to use party buses and stretch limos?
   - proms